froeberger/vibration/README.md

       1. I am accredited with the sole authorship and ownership of the versions of this code which I release in this repository.
 My email address ( xorxecor@gmail.com ) and name must be included in a legal notice of ownership / authorship.

-      2. No money is exchanged in connection to this software.
-One may not commercialize this code, sell it, profit financially by it or from it.
-         Financial loss caused by the use, distribution, etc. of this software is, however, not only acceptable, but perhaps even desirable and honorable...   ;-)
+      2. No money is exchanged in connection to the use of my system.
+One may not commercialize the data, process, nor use it for financial profit, nor sell it, nor profit in any way by it or from it.
+Financial loss caused by the use, distribution, etc. of my system is, however, not only acceptable, but perhaps even desirable and honorable...   ;-)

 Enjoy!